zpuskas/sinustrom-gentoo-overlay/README.md

 Allows to follow and manage your stock portfolio.
 Due to building environment constraints it's a binary package for now.

+### dev-db

+#### sqlite-2.8.16-r5

+* sqlite2 is the previous version of the popular embedded relational database.
+Since it was dropped from main tree, I'll make it available here for compatibility and porting data.

 ### dev-embedded

 #### xr21v1410-1a

-Exar XR21V1410 series UART to USB serial kernel drivers.
+* Exar XR21V1410 series UART to USB serial kernel drivers.
 Supported devices are XR21V1410/1412/1414, XR21B1411, XR21B1420/1422/1424, XR22801/802/804.

 ### dev-python